Bronze Casting | Wood Carving | Alabaster Buddha Statues in Burma

 Teak Wood Buddha Statues

-Teak wood has been used to craft Buddha statues in Burma since the Pagan Dynasty, with just a few surviving statues from this period still in reasonable condition, the most famous being the wooden stele dating to the 13th century (Pagan era), showing the Buddha’s descent from Tavatimsa heaven, flanked by the Hindu Gods Brahma and Indra with his disciple Sariputta kneeling at his feet.
-(Sandstone version of this scene)
+Teak wood has been used to craft Buddha statues in Burma since the Pagan Dynasty, with just a few surviving statues from this period still in reasonable condition, the most famous being the wooden stele dating to the 13th century (Pagan era), showing the Buddha’s descent from Tavatimsa heaven, flanked by the Hindu Gods Brahma and Indra with his disciple Sariputta kneeling at his feet).

 Antique and older teak wood Buddha Statues from Myanmar and Thailand are often heavily embellished with mosaics, thayo lacquer decoration, (sap of the tamarind tree) and gilded.
 Although most new statues are decorated with artificial gold leaf, older statues were gilded with real gold leaf.